1996–97 NFL playoffs: NFC: Green Bay Packers 30, Carolina Panthers 13

 But after that the Packers dominated the rest of the game.
 Favre responded by leading Green Bay 71 yards in 15 plays and scoring with a 6-yard touchdown pass to Antonio Freeman.
 Then on the first play after the ensuing kickoff, Tyrone Williams intercepted a pass from Collins on the Packers' 38-yard line.
 Favre's completions to Andre Rison and Freeman for gains of 23 and 25 yards moved the ball into field-goal range, and Jacke's 31-yard field goal finished the drive, giving Green Bay a 17–10 halftime lead.

 On the first drive of the second half, Green Bay moved the ball 73 yards in 11 plays and scored with another Jacke field goal.
 The Panthers managed to respond with an 11-play, 73-yard drive of their own and score with Kasay's second field goal, which cut their deficit to seven points.
 But Green Bay stormed right back with a 74-yard touchdown drive, featuring a 66-yard reception by Levens.
 On the next play, Bennett's 4-yard touchdown run gave the Packers a 27–13 lead with two minutes left in the third quarter.
 In the fourth quarter, Packers defensive tackle Gilbert Brown slapped the ball out of the hands of running back Anthony Johnson and safety LeRoy Butler recovered the fumble, leading to Jacke's third field goal that made the score 30–13 with 10:02 left in the game.

 This NFC Championship Game was the first one since 1991 that did not feature either the Dallas Cowboys or San Francisco 49ers.
-It was the first one ever to not feature either the Cowboys, Redskins, 49ers, Rams, or Giants.
+It was the first one ever to not feature either the Cowboys, Redskins, 49ers, or Rams.

 This was the first postseason meeting between the Panthers and Packers.